psu-de/MineSharp/README.md

  - Jumping doesnt work

 ### MineSharp.Protocol
-Contains all Minecraft Packets and Logic to connect and join a Minecraft Server
+Implements the Minecraft Protocol.
+Contains logic to connect to a Minecraft server and read/write packets from/to it.

 ### Minesharp.World
-Basic functionality to represend a Minecraft World
+Basic functionality to represent a Minecraft World

 ## Clients
 ### MineSharp.ConsoleClient